Data Historians – Real-Time Data Capture

 Proven Benefits

-• Historians may well be the original Big Data platform, allowing the storage and retrieval of millions of transactions over many years used to refer to historical events that build organizational knowledge
+• Historians are a Big Data platform, allowing the storage and retrieval of millions of transactions over many years

 • Fulfills regulatory requirements for data capture